tlevine/www.thomaslevine.com/content/!/socrata-calendars/index.md

 facebook_image: figure/meeting-length-2.png
 tags: ['socrata']
 ---
+To a lot of people, we can get "data" out of an SQL database but not out of a water bottle.
+I like to break this distinction; we can extract numbers from of anything, and we can turn numbers into anything.

-My new favorite Socrata visualization is the calendar.
+On that note, my new favorite Socrata data visualization is the calendar.

 ## Socrata visualization types
 Socrata is more than a place to dump raw tables, or at least